mauroprojetos/OpenSaber/readme.md

 A LED calculator: http://led.linear1.org/1led.wiz

 This calculator will select the next higher standard resistor, which is almost always what you want.
 However, if you want to calculate the exact resistance:

 R (ohms) = (Vs - Vf) / amps_through_led

 Specific LED usage:

-- The high power LED that lights the blade.
-Powered by the battery at 4.2 to 3.5 volts.
+- The "emmitter LED" is the high power LED that lights the blade.
+  Powered by the battery
+  at 4.2 to 3.5 volts.
 Typcially about 1 Watt
   (or higher) per channel, and the resistors are typically 1 Watt.
   Typically a Vf of about 3.0 and expects 350mA of power.
 But